elm/html/README.md

 </div>
 ```

 This snippet comes from a complete example.
-You can play with it online [here](https://elm-lang.org/examples/buttons) and read how it works [here](https://guide.elm-lang.org/architecture/user_input/buttons.html).
+You can [play with it online](https://elm-lang.org/examples/buttons) and [read how it works](https://guide.elm-lang.org/architecture/buttons.html).

-You can play with a bunch of other examples [here](https://elm-lang.org/examples).
+You can also play with a [bunch of other examples](https://elm-lang.org/examples).

 ## Learn More